zouppen/gcfocus/README.md

 In many cases it is difficult to use auto focus camera with 3D printer or CNC machines since the object and machine parts are tricking the automatic focus algorithm in cameras.
-Manual focus works better but it's not optimal since if the camera is attached near the head of the machine.
+Manual focus works better but it's not optimal if the camera is attached near the head of the machine and it's difficult to find a focus point which works for the whole working range.

 Since X position is given in the G-code it's rather straightforward to parse the position from there, we could set the focus of the camera